Relevance Generative Answering (RGA) content requirements and best practices

 To optimize your content for the model, follow these best practices:

-• Ensure that boilerplate content, such as headers, footers, and extra navigation elements, are removed from the body data when the items are indexed.
+• Ensure that boilerplate content, such as headers, footers, and extra navigation elements, is removed from the body data when the items are indexed.

 • Review the body data and source mappings to make sure that the body contains the desired content.